-COASTEERING IN NEWQUAY SAFETY INFORMATION
+COASTEERING SAFETY INFORMATION

 All of our Coasteering sessions are delivered by highly trained and qualified staff that each hold valid certificates for the activities that they instruct.
-Throughout the year we hold regular in-house training sessions to help keep us all up to date with the recognised best practise.
+Throughout the year we hold regular in-house training sessions to help keep us all up to date with the recognised best practice.

 NATIONAL COASTEER CHARTER